kubedb/docs/docs/guides/pgpool/quickstart/quickstart.md

 # Running Pgpool

-This tutorial will show you how to use KubeDB to run a Pgpool.
+This tutorial will show you how to use KubeDB to run Pgpool.

 <p align="center">
   <img alt="lifecycle"  src="/docs/images/pgpool/quickstart/lifecycle.png">